KHAAdotPK/Chat-Bot-Skip-gram/README.md

 - `proper --proper`
     - To process the user inputs in the chatbot, this option ensures the correct usage of trained weights; W1 for input word embeddings and W2 for context words.

+### Building the Language Model
+This project is gradually evolving into a chatbot by building a language model (LM) using the trained Skip-gram embeddings.
+The approach focuses on incremental steps to achieve a fully functional conversational AI.

+#### Build in Steps
+Transitioning to a chatbot doesn't have to happen all at once.
+Focusing on small, incremental improvements.
+For example:

+- **Step 1**: Use trained Skip-gram embeddings to suggest words or phrases.
+- **Step 2**: Integrate a sequence-based model for simple predictions.
+- **Step 3**: Expand to more complex dialogue flows.

+This step-by-step progression ensures that each stage is functional and builds a strong foundation for the next level of complexity.

 ### License
 This project is governed by a license, the details of which can be located in the accompanying file named 'LICENSE.'
 Please refer to this file for comprehensive information.